rehg-lab/CLRec/YASS/README.md

+  --no_dist             Option to switch off distillation loss --pt                  Option to start from an ImageNet pretrained model --ncm                 Use nearest class mean classification (for E2E) --network             Use network output to classify (for iCaRL) --sample SAMPLE       Sampling mechanism to be performed --explr_neg_sig       Option to use exemplars as negative signals (for
+                        iCaRL)
-  --no_dist             Option to switch off distillation loss --pt                  Option to start from an ImageNet pretrained model --ncm                 Use nearest class mean classification (for E2E) --diff_order          Use a random order of classes introduced --no_jitter           Option for no color jittering (for iCaRL) --h_ch H_CH           Color jittering : max hue change --s_ch S_CH           Color jittering : max saturation change --l_ch L_CH           Color jittering : max lightness change --test_freq TEST_FREQ
+  --random_explr        Option for random exemplar set --loss LOSS           Loss to be used in classification --full_explr          Option to use the full exemplar set --diff_order          Use a random order of classes introduced --subset              Use a random subset of classes --no_jitter           Option for no color jittering (for iCaRL) --h_ch H_CH           Color jittering : max hue change --s_ch S_CH           Color jittering : max saturation change --l_ch L_CH           Color jittering : max lightness change --aug AUG             Data augmentation to perform on train data --s_wo_rep            Sampling train data with replacement --test_freq TEST_FREQ
                         Number of iterations of training after which a test is done/model saved